yeboahgyan/CSVQuery/README.md

 CSV is one of the most widely used formats for tabular data — and one of the most frustrating to work with programmatically.
 Common approaches either involve importing data into a full database system or writing one-off scripts, both of which are overkill for the kinds of querying and transformation tasks that come up constantly in practice.

-CSVQuery was born out of a specific operational need in a production banking environment.
-Postilion — ACI Worldwide's payment switch — and its companion card management system, Postcard, depend heavily on CSV files for data extraction, upload, and reporting.
-Every data task traditionally required a bespoke script, written from scratch, used once, and discarded.
-There was no reusable, readable way to ask simple questions of the data or make targeted changes to it.

 CSVQuery fixes that.
 It is a dynamic, SQL-inspired scripting language built specifically for CSV data — letting you query, filter, join, and update CSV files using familiar relational syntax, without importing anything into a database.
 It supports four core statement types:
 `IMPORT`, `ASSIGNMENT`, `SELECT`, and `UPDATE`.
 Statements are terminated with a semicolon (`;`) and the language is case-insensitive.